 In my family, it’s always buttery crackers, pure and simple.

-You can eat this crab dip right away, or cover it with plastic wrap and allow the flavors to meld in the fridge for a few hours.
+You can immediately eat this crab dip, or cover it with plastic wrap and allow the flavors to meld in the fridge for a few hours.

-A lot of times, I will make this crab dip the day before I plan to serve it, and just keep it in the fridge overnight.
+A lot of times, I will make this crab dip the day before I plan to serve it and keep it in the fridge overnight.

-Covered tightly with plastic wrap, this crab dip will keep for several days for in the refrigerator.
+Covered tightly with plastic wrap, this crab dip will keep for several days in the fridge.

 Easy crab dip recipe, prepared and served in a bowl with Ritz crackers.